alanta/bolt-comments/README.md

 ## About this project

-This project provides easy self-hosted comments for your blog on Azure Functions, including a management app running in an Azure Static Web Apps.
+This project provides easy self-hosted comments for your blog on Azure Functions, including a management app running in an Azure Static Web Apps (SWA).
 The backing store is Azure Storage Tables.

 ## Running this app on your local machine

 Requirements
 * Azure Functions CLI
-* Azure Static Web Apps CLI
+* Azure Static Web Apps CLI (SWA CLI)
 * Azure Storeage Emulator
+* React tools
 * VS Code

+## App development

+In VS Code you can run the app from the terminal.
+I'm assuming you have the react tools installed as well as the SWA CLI.
+From a terminal window start the React dev server:

+`yarn run start`

+This will launch the react dev server on `http://localhost:3000`.
+However Azure Static Web Apps use a proxy service to integrate functions, authentication and other features.
+So in a new terminal run the full app using the Azure Static WebApp CLI:

+`swa start http://localhost:3000 --api ./api`

+This should launch the Bolt UI on `http://localhost:4280/`

+## API Development

+In VS Code: hit `ctrl-f5` to launch just the functions.
+Note that authentication relies on Static Web Apps, so you're probably better off running the integrated solution for most dev work.

 ## Front-end development